jimmysmits/CloudNotes/Preparation-Exam.md

 ```

 > **Note**
-> Using objects and tuples allows us to have multiple values of several distinct types to be grouped as a single value.
+> Using `object` and `tuple` allows us to have multiple values of several distinct types to be grouped as a single value.

 # Blocks
 A block is a container for other content.